Assyrian homeland: Modern period

-During World War I the Assyrians suffered the Assyrian genocide which reduced their numbers by up to two thirds.
+During World War I the Assyrians of Anatolia suffered the Assyrian genocide which reduced their numbers by up to 40-50%.
 Subsequent to this, they entered the war on the side of the British and Russians.
 After World War I, the Assyrian homeland was divided between the British Mandate of Mesopotamia, which would become the Kingdom of Iraq in 1932, and the French Mandate of Syria which would become the Syrian Arab Republic in 1944.

 Assyrians faced reprisals under the Hashemite monarchy for co-operating with the British during the years after World War I, and many fled to the West.
 The Patriarch Shimun XXI Eshai, though born into the line of Patriarchs at Qochanis, was educated in Britain.
 For a time he sought a homeland for the Assyrians in Iraq but was forced to take refuge in Cyprus in 1933, later moving to Chicago, Illinois, and finally settling near San Francisco, California.